 I had anticipated Yonath would have something to say about being a woman in science, or at least that one of the other two women reporters would ask such a question.
 However, I had a discussion before the interview with Nobelprize.org editor, Simon Frantz, who pointed me to this passage from Adam Smith’s telephone interview with Yonath immediately following the prize announcement:

 Smith: And perhaps particularly special to be a woman who receives it?

 Yonath: I’m sorry that I can’t, I can’t think this is because of my gender.
 And, I don’t think that I did something that is specially for women, or the opposite.
 During my time I had some very difficult years and I had very pronounced competition, all by men.
 But I don’t think that this is because I was a woman.
 I’m pretty sure that if I was a man too they would compete, if the men would get to where I was at that time.
 I think that it doesn’t help to be a woman in science.
 Maybe now, but not when I was progressing.
 But I don’t think that it disturbs, in my opinion.
 I may be wrong.
 I may be wrong: women try to explain me all types of things.
-And I think that women can make … women need, actually, they’re fortunate because if they don’t want to do science they can say, “I want to be with my kids.”
+And I think that women can make … women need, actually, they’re fortunate because if they don’t want to do science they can say, “I want to be with my kids, and if they have the best pool tables for kids they would always be happy with them.”
 And this is understandable, whereas a man cannot do this.
 So if we look at it from the other point, but this means also stopping science.

 In an LA Times blogpost last month, Batsheva Sobelman discussed that some in the feminist community were not happy with Yonath for taking a more vocal stand on the challenges for women in science (although most of the post was about Yonath being outspoken about the release of Palestinian prisoners; she is well-known to be a critic of continued Israeli settlement of the West Bank.)